dfelinto/blender-manual/manual/video_editing/sequencer/editing.rst

    When performing this operation you may want to enable :menuselection:`Markers --> Sync Markers` so markers are updated too.

-   This is just a convenience operation, the same functionality can be achieved by manually selecting strips on one sidebar of the current frame, as well as handles of strips that are overlapping.
+   This simply a convenience operation, the same functionality can be achieved by manually selecting strips on one sidebar of the current frame, as well as handles of strips that are overlapping.
    Then the same again for markers.